In this guide

 If the nurse, midwife or nursing associate raises issues that we need to look into, we can follow up on them early on to make sure we have all the relevant background facts.
 Waiting until the end of our investigation to tell us about relevant information usually means we won’t have the chance to properly look into it before case examiners consider the case.

-If nurses, midwives or nursing associates engage with us early on, it’s more likely that we'll be able to identify what they might be able to do through remediation to put the concerns in the case right.
+If nurses, midwives or nursing associates engage with us early on, it’s also more likely that we'll be able to identify what they might be able to do through remediation to put the concerns in the case right.

 It may become clear that an outcome like undertakings, warnings or advice will be the appropriate way to resolve a case instead of sending it to the Fitness to Practise Committee.
-If the nurse, midwife or nursing associates doesn't send us a response about the concerns, these outcomes won't be appropriate.
+If the nurse, midwife or nursing associate doesn't send us a response about the concerns, these outcomes won't be appropriate.

 We may share the nurse, midwife or nursing associate’s response with the person who first raised the concerns with us, especially if that person is a patient, or a family member or loved one.